 Silence helps you heal from a breakup.
 You don't get to see your ex or communicate with them, so you aren't rubbing salt into fresh wounds.

-Instead of being driven to extremes by your ex or falling into destructive habits, you’re able to focus on personal development and work on becoming a better person of yourself.
+Instead of being driven to extremes by your ex or falling into destructive habits, you’re able to focus on self-improvement and work on becoming a better person of yourself.

 By working on yourself and not pining after your ex, you’re rising above their expectations.
 You're also setting yourself up for better relationships in the future.